-Many people make the assumption that Media Studies is only useful if you want to go into a media-related profession like a filmmaker or radio presenter.
-However, this is not the case.
-The analysis, essay writing and practical skills you develop in Media Studies can prepare you for a variety of interesting careers such as jobs in advertising and marketing, PR and business to name but a few.
+Media Studies is useful if you want to go into a media-related profession such as film making, marketing or radio presenting.
+However, the analytical and practical skills can also prepare you for a variety of interesting careers in fields such as PR, business or research.
 The skills that you learn as a Media student will help your studies in many other academic subjects as well.
-The GCSE in Media Studies is also an excellent starting point to develop these skills in A Level Media Studies and we have many students who go on and successfully complete degrees in media-related and nonmedia related disciplines.
+The GCSE in Media Studies is also an excellent starting point to develop these skills in A Level Media Studies and we have many students who go on and successfully complete degrees in media-related and non-media related disciplines.